THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 on the house of David and the inhabitants of Jerusalem,

 so that, when they look on me whom they have pierced,

 they shall mourn for him, as one mourns for an only child,

 and weep bitterly over him, as one weeps over a firstborn.

-this first part of God’s plan will not go further—until the sin of Matthew 27:25-26
+This first portion of God’s plan can't go further until the sin of Matthew 27:25-26

 And so all Israel will be saved; as it is written,*